-We are currently in the early planning stages for the project with a design to be developed by late 2019.
+We are currently in the planning stage of the project with design underway and continuing in 2020.
 Construction works are proposed to start in early 2021.

-This short video provides a 360 degree view of the outfall and where it features on St Kilda’s landscape.
+Watch this short video for a 360-degree view of the outfall and where it features on St Kilda’s landscape.

 The Shakespeare Grove stormwater outfall is opposite Shakespeare Grove, St Kilda and extends 60 metres into Port Phillip Bay.
 It’s situated at the southern end of St Kilda Beach.
 See map below for exact location.